sudosu404/tailnet-cli/THREAT_MODEL.md

 ### Authentication & Authorization

 - **Primary Security**: Relies entirely on Tailscale's authentication and network security
-- **No Additional Auth**: tsbridge does not implement its own authentication layer
+- **No Additional Auth**: tailnet does not implement its own authentication layer
 - **Network-Level Security**: Security is enforced at the network level via Tailscale ACLs

 ### Data Protection

 - **Encryption in Transit**: Provided by Tailscale's WireGuard implementation
-- **No Data at Rest**: tsbridge does not store persistent data
+- **No Data at Rest**: tailnet does not store persistent data
 - **Secret Management**:
   - OAuth credentials can be provided via files or environment variables
   - Secrets are redacted in logs but held in memory unencrypted